awsdocs/aws-organizations-docs/doc_source/orgs_permissions_overview.md

 + **Principal** – In identity\-based policies \(IAM policies\), the user that the policy is attached to is automatically and implicitly the principal\.
 For resource\-based policies, you specify the user, account, service, or other entity that you want to receive permissions \(applies to resource\-based policies only\)\.
 AWS Organizations currently supports only identity\-based policies, not resource\-based policies\.

 To learn more about IAM policy syntax and descriptions, see the [AWS IAM Policy Reference](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies.html) in the *IAM User Guide*\.

-For a table that show all of the AWS Organizations API actions that can be used in IAM policies, see [Using Identity\-Based Policies \(IAM Policies\) for AWS Organizations](orgs_permissions_iam-policies.md)\.